MicrosoftDocs/azure-docs/articles/aks/use-azure-policy.md

 # Secure your cluster with Azure Policy

 To improve the security of your Azure Kubernetes Service (AKS) cluster, you can apply and enforce built-in security policies on your cluster using Azure Policy.
 [Azure Policy][azure-policy] helps to enforce organizational standards and to assess compliance at-scale.
-After installing the [Azure Policy Add-on for AKS][kubernetes-policy-reference], you can apply individual policies or groups or policies called initiatives to your cluster.
-See [Azure Policy built-in definitions for AKS][aks-policies] for a complete list of AKS polices and initiatives.
+After installing the [Azure Policy Add-on for AKS][kubernetes-policy-reference], you can apply individual policy definitions or groups of policy definitions called initiatives (sometimes called policysets) to your cluster.
+See [Azure Policy built-in definitions for AKS][aks-policies] for a complete list of AKS policy and initiative definitions.

-This article shows you how to apply policies to your cluster and verify those polices are being enforced.
+This article shows you how to apply policy definitions to your cluster and verify those assignments are being enforced.

 ## Prerequisites